andrew8088/react-web-worker-test/REPORT.md

-Hi Nitin,

-First off, thanks for giving me this assignment; I've really enjoyed the process of breaking apart this problem and finding a solution.
-It was fascinating to dig into web workers, the guts of React, and React app performance.
-Below you'll see what I found.

-Thanks,

-Andrew

 Let me start with a TL;DR:

 - Using the `react-worker-dom` library, you **can** do React's virtual DOM reconciliation in a web worker.